Doc077/melonly-core/README.md

 }
 ```

-In the example above email will render `views/mail.welcome.melon.html` template.
+The above email will render `views/mail.welcome.melon.html` template.
 You can pass any variables to the template like we done it in view rendering.

 Sending emails using this method is very similar.
 Instead of